 - In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with a hand mixer, cream the butter and sugar together until light and fluffy, 3-5 minutes.

-- Bean in the egg followed by the lemon zest, lemon juice, and vanilla extract, scraping down the sides as needed, until just combined.
+- Beat in the egg followed by the lemon zest, lemon juice, and vanilla extract, scraping down the sides as needed, until just combined.

 - With the mixer on low, slowly add the dry ingredients into the butter and mix until just combined.